rogerhu/compsci_guides/Binary-Trees.md

         if (searchValue > bstRoot.value) {
             return doesNodeExistInBST(bstRoot.right, searchValue);
         } else {
-            // if the node we're at is bigger than the value we're looking for, traver the left side return doesNodeExistInBST(bstRoot.left, searchValue);
+            // if the node we're at is bigger than the value we're looking for, traverse the left side return doesNodeExistInBST(bstRoot.left, searchValue);
         }
     }